 Working Heritage controls property, plant and equipment and other investments that are utilised in fulfilling its objectives and conducting its activities.
-They represent the key resources that have been entrusted to Working Heritage to be utilised for delivery of those outputs.
+They represent the key resources that have been entrusted to Working Heritage to be utilised for delivery of its objectives and activities.